SidRoberts/centum/docs/components/router/replacements.md

 # Replacements

-Replacements are particularly useful at preprocessing URL parameters - for example, converting an ID number into an actual object.
+Replacements in Centum are particularly useful for preprocessing URL parameters before they reach your controller methods.
+They allow you to transform raw URL data, such as an ID number, into a fully usable object.
+This can greatly simplify your controllers by offloading validation and data retrieval responsibilities to a dedicated class.

 {: .note }
 Replacements must implement [`Centum\Interfaces\Router\ReplacementInterface`](https://github.com/SidRoberts/centum/blob/main/src/Interfaces/Router/ReplacementInterface.php).

+Here’s an example of a Replacement that converts a numeric post ID into a `Post` object from the database:

 ```php
 namespace App\Web\Replacements;